ecmwf/cfgrib.jl/README.md

 Then start Julia, enter the
-[pkg mode](https://docs.julialang.org/en/v1/stdlib/Pkg/), activate the [project](https://julialang.github.io/Pkg.jl/stable/environments/) (projects are similar to python `venv`'s), install the GRIB.jl package (as it is also not on the registry), and then finally you can instantiate CfGRIB.jl to get the rest of the dependencies:
+[pkg mode](https://docs.julialang.org/en/v1/stdlib/Pkg/), activate the [project](https://julialang.github.io/Pkg.jl/stable/environments/) (projects are similar to python `venv`'s), and then you can instantiate CfGRIB.jl to download and build
+dependencies:

 ```julia
 #  Activate the current directory as a project